tcmetzger/sphinx-favicon/docs/source/contribute.rst

 -   Create a personal fork of this repo
 -   Create a branch
 -   Open a pull request
--   Fix findings of various linters and checks
+-   Review results of tests and linting, update code as needed
--   Work through code review
+-   Update your PR based on feedback from code review on GitHub

 See the following sections for more details.